vippsas/vipps-developers/contact.md

   - Phone number
 * Company details
   - Organization number (check https://brreg.no)
-  - Merchant Serial Number (MSN, found in the [Developer Portal](vipps-developer-portal-getting-started.md))
+  - Merchant Serial Number (MSN, see [Getting started](vipps-developer-portal-getting-started.md))
 * Which [Vipps product](https://www.vipps.no/bedrift) this is about
 * If you are a new Vipps customer, please include detailas about when and how you ordered Vipps.
+For status on the order, please see the [contact info for companies on vipps.no](https://www.vipps.no/kontakt-oss/bedrift/)
 * For eCommerce issues: Which eCommerce solution you are using, and which version
   - For WooCommerce: See the [support forum](https://wordpress.org/support/plugin/woo-vipps) and https://github.com/vippsas/vipps-woocommerce
   - For Magento: See https://github.com/vippsas/vipps-magento